Whenever I meet with a prospective client, I always ask them what their goals are for their new marketing activities.

 These messages can form the basis for content you create, or work on their own in your marketing and advertising.

-Now go and build your foundations!
+Now go and tell your story!

 A cohesive foundation like this is the jumping-off point for your content strategy.